ale94mleon/moldrug/docs/source/installation.rst

     conda install -c ale94mleon -c conda-forge moldrug

 .. note::
     MacOS users may face some problems trying to install because of the AutoDock-Vina dependency.
-If that is so, please follow the pip instructions.
+If that is the case, just download the executable as it is explained next.

 If some dependencies are missing, please install them through pip.
 Some of them could be: